 The employment accessibility index of the Location Affordability project was used to measure the employment accessibility of households to transit.
-Generally, as shown in Table 7, access to employment is markedly better for those within any buffer zone around the existing transit corridor.
-However, employment accessibility does not necessarily improve as we move from the quarter-mile buffer to the half-mile buffer.
-Analyzing the difference between the half-mile versus quarter-mile buffer and then the difference between the existing corridor and the comparable corridor shows that being located closer to the LRT line improves employment accessibility by about 22%.
+Generally, as shown in Table 7, access to employment is better for those within any buffer zone around the existing transit corridor.
+In addition, employment accessibility is comparable as we move from the quarter-mile buffer to the half-mile buffer, in both the existing transit and comparable corridors.
+This may indicate the highly developed nature of the analysis corridors.